Scapular Dip

 Variations:

-• Assisted Scapular Dip: Using a resistance band, a step or assistance from a partner can make the exercise more manageable for beginners or individuals with limited strength.
+• Assisted Scapular Dip: Using a resistance band or something to step on to make the exercise more manageable for individuals with limited strength.

 How to perform Scapular Dips: